Recommendations and restrictions

 Customers have access to a client computer for essential fast online transactions.
 Appointments must be booked in advance from the library customer service: main library tel. +358 19 520 2418, email@example.com; Gammelbacka Library tel. +358 40 197 7212 and Kevadkumpu Library tel. +358 9 520 2410.

 Events, book tips organized by the library can be followed streamed on the library's Facebook service.

 The city's cultural and exhibition spaces as well as museums are closed.
 The premises maintained by the city such as the Art Hall, Gallery Vanha Kappalaisentalo and the home of J. L. Runeberg are closed.
 In addition, Walter Runeberg’s sculpture collection is closed in winter.
 The museums maintained by Porvoo Museum, the Holm House and the Old Town Hall, as well as the Art Factory and Culture House Grand are also closed.

 Cultural events and workshops have been canceled.

 Culture can also be enjoyed remotely in many ways.
 The supply is wide and new productions are constantly published.
 The Digital Cultural Services website contains various concerts, fairy tale lessons, craft workshops and, for example, artist interviews.

 Music play schools will continue in kindergartens.
-Other music play schools are moving to distance learning.
+Parent-child groups will not start.

 At the art school afternoon club Konstikas continues divided into small groups.